jpedro/jpedro.github.io/stuff.md

 ## Series

 - Veep: it's an amazing satirical series.
-Fast punch lines, a few subtle jokes in an ocean of unafraid, pure, brutal insults.
+Fast punch lines, a few subtle jokes in an ocean of unafraid, brutal insults.
 Nev-AD-a!
   #NotMe

 - Silicon Valley: one of the most funny, realistic, ironic peeks into